 The Dr. Ala Stanford Center for Health Equity (ASHE) was formed in response to the needs of the underserved communities in Philadelphia, PA.
 ASHE was conceived from the experience of the Black Doctors COVID-19 Consortium (BDCC).
 BDCC was created in March 2020 in response to the disproportionate number of African-Americans being diagnosed and dying from coronavirus, and the lack of swift intervention to mitigate disease spread.
 The mission of BDCC is to educate, provide advocacy and barrier-free coronavirus testing and vaccination in an effort to decrease the morbidity and mortality associated with the disease.
-BDCC has been integral in increasing the number of African-Americans in any large urban area (City of Philadelphia, City Council Report, September 2021).
+BDCC has been integral in increasing the number of African-Americans vaccinated against coronavirus.
+In fact Philadelphia has the highest percentage of vaccinations of African-Americans in any large urban area (City of Philadelphia, City Council Report, September 2021).
 We understood that a continuum of care and access to quality medical services was necessary in the midst of the pandemic and one that would extend long after containment of COVID-19.